wp-plugins/yabp/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Added the possibility to search for products in the Belgium product catalog
+* Added the option to show a set up text when a product is shipped for free
+* Fixed minor bugs

 = 1.0.7 =
 * Fixed the display of long titles and subtitles.
 * Applied several code improvements (including better SQL compatibility).